 Pumpkin Pie Oatmeal combines all the flavors of a classic pumpkin pie filling into a healthy breakfast that is ready in five minutes.

-Pumpkin Pie Oatmeal that's cooked quickly in the microwave or on the stove-top brings all the flavor of a delicious pumpkin pie filling in a healthy, filling bowl of oatmeal that's perfect to start any morning.
+This easy Pumpkin Oatmeal that's cooked quickly in the microwave or on the stove-top brings all the flavor of a delicious pumpkin pie filling in a healthy, filling bowl of oatmeal that's perfect to start any morning.
+It's a variation of this easy Microwave Oatmeal that we make all the time.

 That brings me to today and my shock that I have been eating this pumpkin pie oatmeal on repeat the past few weeks.
 It couldn't be easier to make and I am able to get it on the table in under 5 minutes most mornings.
-It starts with a mashed banana for natural sweetness and then combines canned pumpkin puree, oats, almond milk, pumpkin pie spice, and a touch of maple syrup.
+It starts with mashed banana for natural sweetness and then combines canned pumpkin puree, oats, almond milk, pumpkin pie spice, and a touch of maple syrup.
 Truth be told it doesn't really need the maple syrup with the banana, but I love a hint of maple on these oats so I add it.
-All of that is cooked together in the microwave or on the stove-top and the end result is a rich, creamy pumpkin oatmeal that you will love.
+All of that is cooked together in the microwave or on the stove-top and the end result is rich, creamy pumpkin oatmeal that you will love.
+Seriously, this stuff is so good.

 - If you don't like bananas, you can replace the banana with an extra 1/2 cup of pumpkin puree or unsweetened applesauce.
 Just note that you may need to add some extra maple syrup or sweetener depending on how sweet you like your oats.

-- To boost the nutritional punch, consider adding things like ground flaxseeds, chia seeds, maca powder, hemp seeds, cacao powder, nut butters, or protein powder.
+- To boost the nutritional punch, consider adding things like ground flaxseeds, chia seeds, maca powder, hemp seeds, cacao powder, nut butter, or protein powder.

 - This oatmeal freezes really well so you may want to consider making a large batch and then freezing it for quick breakfasts.
 Here's a good tutorial on freezing your morning oats.